ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete
-      List of specific systems to delete from the message scope list (DELMSCOPE).
+      List of specific systems to delete from the message scope list :literal:`(DELMSCOPE`\ ).

       This does not clear the entire list unless all listed systems are specified.